Giancarlo Stanton Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.28).
+- The Orioles have a 4.32 team ERA that ranks 17th among all league pitching staffs.

-- Orioles pitchers combine to give up 102 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Orioles pitchers combine to allow 104 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.